See a kaleidoscope of fall colors throughout Utah

 Your mouth has been agape ever since you pulled onto this scenic highway.
 Don’t worry — it’s a totally normal response as folks take in Utah’s abundant and colorful fall foliage.
 Keep driving along the scenic byway or pullover to hike deep into Utah’s wild woods, and take in some of the best fall foliage you’ll find anywhere in America.

-An unlikely hot spot for great fall leaves viewing — often overlooked for places such New England or the Smoky Mountains — Utah is an ideal place to see nature’s paintbrush at play.
+Utah is an ideal place to see nature’s paintbrush at play.
 There are a number of native trees which create brilliant hues of red, orange, yellow, and purple (sometimes all on the same tree!).
-A cascade of color comes from Canyon Maple, Quaking Aspen, Scrub Oak, Douglas Hawthorn, Serviceberries, evergreens, and more — each turning in succession.
+A cascade of color comes from canyon maple, quaking aspen, scrub oak, Douglas hawthorn, serviceberries, evergreens, and more — each turning in succession.

-Add to this the wide array of forests and national parks that are located at different elevations and receive varying amounts of rainfall.
+Utah's wide array of forests, national parks and scenic byways are all located at different elevations and receive varying amounts of rainfall.
 This creates a multitude of peak viewing times throughout the state, so you can come early or late in the season and still spot breathtaking colors.

 When to See Utah’s Fall Leaves